 DistributedTransaction transaction = transactionManager.start();

-You can also begin/start a transaction with specifying a transaction ID as follows:
+Alternatively, you can use the begin method for a transaction by specifying a transaction ID as follows:

 Join a transaction

-You can join an ongoing transaction that has already begun with specifying a transaction ID as follows:
+You can join an ongoing transaction that has already begun by specifying the transaction ID as follows:

 Resume a transaction

-You can resume an ongoing transaction you have already begun with specifying a transaction ID as follows:
+You can resume an ongoing transaction that you have already begun by specifying a transaction ID as follows:

 Key construction